sav-che/TL-2/Authors/Dufft, Adolf {std. Dufft} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 148](https://www.biodiversitylibrary.org/item/103835#page/158/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 148](https://www.biodiversitylibrary.org/page/33260136) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Dufft, Adolf {std.
 Dufft}|first entry]] for this author

 ### Author

-\* Dufft, Adolf (1800-1875), German factory owner in Potsdam, born 30 Nov 1800, interested in and publishing on lichens especially Cladonia, died 24 Sep 1875 at Potsdam. (*Dufft*).
+\* Dufft, Adolf (1800-1875), German factory owner in Potsdam, born 30 Nov 1800, interested in and publishing on lichens especially Cladonia, died 24 Sep 1875 at Potsdam.
+**Abbreviated name**: *Dufft*

 #### Herbarium and types